26/07/2020 by Jakub 0 Comments

-It is very important to have knowledge of this before starting mortgage procedure.
+It is very important to know about this before starting the mortgage procedure.
 Below we explain it point by point, based on the most common questions asked from our customers.

 1. What is "wkład własny" and where does it come from?

 "Wkład własny" literally means "own contribution" and in other words, it is a required down-payment or upfront that customer is obliged to provide from their own money before getting a mortgage in the bank.
 The reason it became an obligation was "Recommendation S" issued for banks in Poland after the global financial crisis by the Financial Supervision Authority (KNF), which is a supervisory body ruling over the Polish financial sector with the main objective of keeping it stable.

 2. How much of "wkład własny" is required?

 In most of the banks, the amount of it is 20% as recommended by FSA, but there are banks, who are willing to go as low as 10%.
 Most of them are covering this higher risk by offering you a higher interest rate or by adding additions to the mortgage cost, for example, extra provision or special insurances.
 In general mortgages with 10% of upfront tend to be more expensive than the ones with 20%.